Sileina/Ipi_React/README.md

 3. Display List and Item in App
 4. Display a title to List "Ma list"
 5. Display many Items in a List
-6 Display Many List with many Items in App
+6. Display Many List with many Items in App

+* End Exo 1*

 4. Create a Functionnal component called **Item** with border, shadow, and a "Hello World" in the center .
 5. Create a Functionnal component called **List** containing many **Item**